pancongliang/openshift/identity-provider/rhsso/readme.md

 ### Configuring the Red Hat Single Sign-On Operator

 * Create realm custom resource
-    > [!NOTE]
+  > **Note**
   > Can only create or delete realms by creating or deleting the YAML file, and changes appear in the Red Hat Single Sign-On admin console.
   > However changes to the admin console are not reflected back and updates of the CR after the realm is created are not supported.

   ```
   curl -s https://raw.githubusercontent.com/pancongliang/openshift/main/identity-provider/rhsso/03-create-keycloak-realm.yaml | envsubst | oc apply -f -
   ```

 * Create client custom resource
-    > [!NOTE]
+  > **Note**
   > Can update the YAML file and changes appear in the Red Hat Single Sign-On admin console,
   > however changes to the admin console do not update the custom resource.
   ```
   export OAUTH_HOST=$(oc get route oauth-openshift -n openshift-authentication --template='{{.spec.host}}')
   export CONSOLE_HOST=$(oc get route console -n openshift-console --template='{{.spec.host}}')